-Thank you for joining in once again this week.
 I hope you all are faring well.
-It is a pleasure to be able to share with you all yet another interesting topic.
+It is a pleasure to be able to share with you all yet another interesting blog today.

-Till next week, do share and follow for more.
+Till next week, do have a great week ahead.
+Kindly share, like and follow for more.